Why Investing in Gold is crucial?

 Political tensions in the Middle East

-Last year, in 2017 we saw gold jump to a high price in two months as conflict between Israel and the Hezbollah escalated.
+In 2017 we saw gold jump to a high price in two months as the conflict between Israel and the Hezbollah escalated.
 Tensions in the region caused crude oil to jump above $76 a barrel, causing investors to start buying gold to hedge against global uncertainty and inflation.

 Infact, historically we have seen that any event that brings international oil prices under pressure, automatically turns positive for gold.

 In 2019, there is no expectation of improvement in the political situation in the Middle East.
 There is little hope for a political resolution to the Syrian conflict, as the weakened Syrian government forces have been drawn into a stalemate in their power struggle against opposition forces, who refuse to concede their hard-fought autonomous positions.

 Meanwhile, the IS Caliphate has lost 40% of their control over Iraqi territories and 70% in Syria during 2017.
 With the Caliphate reeling under the threat of oblivion, the risk of insurgents continuing terrorist activities globally as a backlash has gone up.
 Iraq has become another Afghanistan and 2018 predictions believe that continued insurgency against the government is likely to continue, as a significant number of IS fighters are in Iraq.

 Yet another concern is the declining relationship between the Saudis and Iran.
 Of course, the Trump regime along with its western allies support the Saudis, who believe that a principal factor in the war in Yemen is Iranian support for the Houthi rebels.
 Needless to say, all of this does not bode well for Iran’s relationship with the west.
 With the proxy war in the Middle East reaching stalemate on two fronts, there is little expectation for a quick political solution in the Middle East in 2019 and this is likely to put continued pressure on global oil prices and create a domino effect on other industries, as global economic woes continue.